 What Is Octane?

-In the United States, gasoline is marketed with an octane value calculated as an average of RON (octane tested under normal driving conditions) and MON (octane tested under more rigorous conditions) and designated on fuel pumps as (R+M)/2.
-This value, known as the Anti-Knock Index (AKI), is the primary indicator of octane in gasoline that consumers see on fuel dispensers.
+Octane ratings are measures of fuel stability, according to the U.S. Energy Information Administration.
+In the U.S., gasoline is marketed with an octane value calculated as an average of RON (octane tested under normal driving conditions) and MON (octane tested under more rigorous conditions) and designated on fuel pumps as (R+M)/2.
+This value, known as the Anti-Knock Index (AKI), is indicates the octane in gasoline that consumers see on fuel dispensers.

-88 octane is a blend of 15% ethanol (most fuel is 10% ethanol) and 84 octane gas.
-The added ethanol to the 84 octane fuel pushes up the overall octane rating to 88.
-It is approved for use in all vehicles model year 2001 and newer; 90% of all vehicles on the road today can use this fuel, which is often called E15.
-Because ethanol is less expensive than gasoline, E15 fuel is often priced considerably less than other octanes.
+E15, or 88 octane, is a blend of 15% ethanol (most fuel is 10% ethanol) and 84 octane gas.
+The added ethanol to the 84 octane fuel lifts the overall octane rating to 88.
+It is approved for use in all motor vehicles model year 2001 and newer; 90% of all vehicles on the road today can use E15.

 Is 88 Octane Safe to Use?

-If your vehicle is model year 2001 or newer, you can safely use E15 fuel, which is also known as 88 octane.
-While the lower price may make some consumers think it is a “lesser fuel, it adheres to the same standards as all other transportation fuels.
+If a vehicle is model year 2001 or newer, it can safely use E15.
+It adheres to the same standards as all other transportation fuels.
 Its lower price is a function of lower ethanol costs relative to gasoline.
-However, ethanol does have about one-third less fuel efficiency than pure gasoline.
-That means that E15 will deliver about 2% less fuel efficiency than E10 fuel.
+However, ethanol does have about one-third less fuel efficiency than pure gasoline, meaning E15 will deliver about 2% less fuel efficiency than E10 fuel.
 Conversely, ethanol-free gasoline, which is far less common, will deliver about 6% better efficiency.

 Octane and Engines

-Depending on a vehicle's engine design, octane plays a key role in engine performance and measures the ability to resist auto-ignition, which is commonly referred to as knock.
+Depending on a vehicle's engine design, octane plays a role in engine performance and measures the ability to resist auto-ignition, or knock.

 As engine compression increases, so does the amount of power and efficiency generated by a given amount of fuel.
 The higher the octane, the greater the fuel can withstand compression and resist knock.